 How to Find a Trusted Outsourced Backlink Provider

-One of the risks of outsourcing link building is getting yourself an unqualified vendor.
-A mistake like that can cost you money, time, and what started it all—links.
+One of the risks of outsourcing link building is getting yourself an unqualified vendor, a mistake that can cost you money, time, and what started it all—links.
 Here are five best practices to help guide you in the right direction:

 1. Review case studies.